Incorporating Multiple Cluster Centers for Multi-Label Learning: Experiments

 \subsubsection{Influence of Learning from Virtual Examples}

 As the importance of learning from virtual examples is controlled by $\alpha$ and $\gamma$, we jointly test the sensitivity of IMCC with respect to $\alpha$ and $\gamma$.
-The test range of $\alpha$ and $\gamma$ is $\{10^{-3},10^{-2},10^{-1},10^0\}$.
-Figure 2 shows the performance of IMCC on the \textsl{enron}, \textsl{yeast}, and \textsl{genbase} data sets when $\alpha$ and $\gamma$ are varied in the test range.
+The test range of $\alpha$ is $\{10^{-3}, 10^{-2}, \dots, 10^{2}, 10^{3}\}$ and the test range of $\gamma$ is $\{10^{-3},10^{-2},10^{-1},10^0\}$.
+Figure 2 shows the performance of IMCC on the \textsl{enron}, \textsl{yeast}, and \textsl{genbase} datasets when $\alpha$ and $\gamma$ are varied in the test range.
 As shown in Figure 2, IMCC is relatively insensitive to the value of $\alpha$.
 For $\gamma$ that controls the importance of our proposed regularization term, the best performance is achieved at some intermediate value of $\gamma$.
 Which means, it is helpful to bridge the gap between learning from real examples and virtual examples.
 Hence the effectiveness of our proposed regularization term is clearly demonstrated.
+In addition, $10^0$ and $10^{-1}$ are the recommend values of $\alpha$ and $\gamma$, respectively.